To Let Go is about detaching. However, to detach does not mean we no longer care. Sometimes, it means we care too much to hold on.

 Her eyes held the key to her soul and her soul was deep with shadows of sadness that she didn’t allow to dominate.

-And it was through her sadness that touched the hearts of us all.
-She was quiet and wanted only to be held and loved.
-It was as if she knew that to stay quiet was her salvation.
+It was through her sadness that we all felt the warmth of her presence.
+She was quiet and wanted only to be held and loved, as if she knew staying quiet was her salvation.

 On our drive home, I was melancholy when a friend texted to say they were all at the park.
 We stopped at the park to see her recently acquired friends and play with Henry, who is a bit younger but also full of energy and life.